 We totally understand Frankie’s predicament.
 That’s why as high-risk lenders, we’d have been happy to help him out - provided he hadn’t defaulted on any loans, and wasn’t discharged of any bankruptcies.

-If he’d been able to apply for a bad credit loan to consolidate his various debts, his name might still be "Frankie Five Fingers".
+If he’d been able to apply for a personal loan for bad credit to consolidate his various debts, his name might still be "Frankie Five Fingers".

 Marisa Ventura (Maid in Manhattan)